osaka2421/language/README.md

 Object Oriented Scripting & Kernel Abstractions

-OSAKA-LANG is a custom programming language built from scratch using python.
+OsakaLang is an experimental interpreted programming language written in Python.
+The project is under active development, with new language features being added continuously.
 This language is designed with a focus on:
 - Simplicity
 - Custom syntax design